Community Practitioner Academy is our brand new online learning wing.

 Business planning: Once upon a time business plans were long and wordy documents, good for keeping doors open.
 These days a one page version is likely to be all you need.
 The key to one page business planning is to be succinct.
 This unit will run you through the one page business model canvas and also explore your ‘avatar’ (target market), organisational vision and mission and your ‘why’.

-Grants and fundraising: Evolve Network’s well-received grant writing workshops have enabled organisations to receive hundreds of thousands of dollars in funding.
+Intro to grants: Evolve Network’s well-received grant writing workshops have enabled organisations to receive hundreds of thousands of dollars in funding.
 How?
 By giving you the power back to manage your grant writing process.
 It’s a lot easier than you may think.

-Managing money: Are your finances in order?
+Finance basics: Are your finances in order?
 Whether your finances are managed via an accounting system, Excel spreadsheet or shoebox there are some basic tasks to undertake to make your reporting less of a last-minute hair pulling event and more of a well-oiled machine.

-Marketing: There is so much to marketing it can be difficult to know where to start.
+Marketing 101: There is so much to marketing it can be difficult to know where to start.
 Chances are you have too many – or too few platforms to promote your entity.
 You may be stuck with a logo designed via clip art in the 1990s and a brochure lovingly penned but sorely out of date.
 This topic covers your basic marketing P’s – place, price, promotion, product (yes, all relevant to your not for profit) and share some tools to shortcut through each.

-Systems management: Can you list the things you do every day in your organisation?
+Time saving systems: Can you list the things you do every day in your organisation?
 How about every week – month?
 Did you ever type a list of emails into a message and wonder why you hadn’t just set up a group?
 Or maybe you’ve dabbled with MailChimp or Trello but dumped it a few weeks in.
 Systems will free up your time and change your life and just because you’re on a limited budget doesn’t mean you can’t access some great stress saving systems.

 Team management: Ah people.
 NFP managers often manage staff, volunteers, a committee and stakeholders, sometimes all at once (now do you know why you grind your teeth into the night).
 People and their foibles can eat up your entire day.
 Let’s make this easier for you as we address dealing with difficult people, simple HR systems and building a positive organisational culture.